abheet19/Event-Management/README.md

 - `/events/new` — create event
 - `/events/[id]` — event details, register, attendees pagination
 - `/events/[id]/edit` — edit event

+- Event detail attendees view uses a table with search (q), sort selector, pagination, and a copy-to-clipboard button for emails.
+- Global friendly error page (`app/error.tsx`) shows a helpful message and a Try again button.

 Timezone is auto-detected in the browser and sent as both `?tz=` and `X-Timezone`.